 I made the “with dogs” addition to the Mason quote, because we have admittedly become incurably addicted to paddling with our dogs .
 We are avid canoeists, and advocates for safe and fun outdoor adventures with dogs.
 We share with you a few pointers, to help you and your dogs have a great paddling experience, one you will want to continue for many years!

 No way…you put TWO dogs in your canoe with you?
 Oh, we’ve heard that one before.
 We started out with one dog, who took to canoeing like a pro.
 He paddled with us for a few summers as a “solo dog”.
 Then when we adopted a second dog, we faced new challenges.
 Well, yes, we were able to put 2 large lab mutts in our 16’6” canoe, and off we would go, paddling a few days every week, from early-May to end of October, having great fun on multi-day canoe camping trips, day trips, and picnic paddles.
-We love exploring new waterways, and to date have explored over 90 different lakes, and have paddled and camped in 7 states and 5 provinces.
-I now get out over 130 days per year ( a dry suit from Mythic Gear permits safe early and late season paddling).
+We love exploring new waterways, and to date have explored over 100 different lakes, and have paddled and camped in 7 states and 5 provinces.
+I now get out as many as 180 days per year ( a dry suit from Mythic Gear permits safe early and late season paddling).

 We enjoy canoeing as a relaxing activity, which gets us out on the beautiful lakes of northern New England.
 We use the tandem canoe for some trips, but most of our outings now involve the use of a 13 foot solo canoe and a 12 foot kayak.
 One dog prefers the canoe, and the other likes his kayak, so both dogs and paddlers are happy!
-The tips here were used to acclimate Edgar to his kayak, and he successfully transitioned into being a pup who loves the tandem canoe, the solo canoe, and his kayak.
+The tips here were also used to acclimate Edgar to his kayak, and he successfully transitioned into being a pup who loves the tandem canoe, the solo canoe, and his kayak.

 If you are deciding which canoe to use, we suggest you start with a stable, family-suitable canoe.
 Aluminum canoes can get very hot and noisy, both unpleasant conditions for a dog… so we suggest avoiding them.
 If you are going to check out canoes prior to purchasing, we suggest you bring along your dog.
 It is helpful to have the pup try out the canoe for size, too…some configurations are more suitable for dogs than others.
 Even better, if you go for a test paddle, bring your dog along, too, wearing a life jacket, of course.